ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/OMP_MPI/README.md

-# RSA OpenMP and MPI hybrid Build
+# RSA OpenMP and MPI Hybrid Build
 *Parallel RSA Encryption and Decryption with OpenMP and MPI Hybrid Implementation*

 ## Description